edilma/AI-Agent-Orchestrator/README.md

 # Blog Agent Framework

 An advanced framework for building AI-powered content generation pipelines.
-This project uses a multi-agent system, powered by **Microsoft Autogen**, to autonomously write, critique, and review articles for quality, compliance, and SEO.
+This project uses a multi-agent system, powered by **Microsoft Autogen**, latest version, to autonomously write, critique, and review articles for quality, compliance, and SEO.

 ## 🔧 Features